Tech Upgrades at City of Knoxville Recreation Centers

 Key Levers for Success

 The City of Knoxville has the support of city leadership and survey data to justify adding various technologies to the facilities.
 Additionally, the Parks & Recreation Department has decades of experience providing programs that are no- or low-cost for the community.
-This will help drive interest and participation in expanded programs with new technologies.
+This helps drive interest and participation in expanded programs with new technologies.

 The Team

-Aaron Browning is the deputy director of the City of Knoxville Parks & Recreation Department and will serve as the team lead for planning and implementation.
+Aaron Browning is the deputy director of City of Knoxville Parks & Recreation Department and serves as the team lead for planning and implementation.
 He is the department lead for the online registration systems and security cameras and has worked closely with city vendors on many projects.
-Aaron also manages the Parks & Recreation Department's social media pages.
-Nikki Crutcher is the recreation superintendent for the City of Knoxville Parks & Recreation Department and oversees recreation center staff and recreation supervisors.
+Aaron also manages the Parks & Recreation Department social media pages.

 Photo Gallery